 A deep conditioning mask is an essential part of a winter curl care routine.
 Once a week for about 20 minutes should do it.
 It can be a moisturising mask, a mask containing extra protein, or whatever your hair needs.

 I love Noughty To The Rescue Intense Moisture Treatment and use this as my deep conditioning mask.

 Try sealing the ends

-Sealing with an oil will help to protect your hair from the harsh weather conditions and seals in moisture from your conditioning and styling products.
+Sealing with oil will help to protect your hair from harsh weather conditions and seal in moisture from your conditioning and styling products.

 Oils such as argan oil and almond oil are perfect for this.

 US Argan Oil link

 UK Argan Oil link

 Look out for humectants in your products